QCaudron/repeater_roundabout/index.md

 subtitle: Get to know the local repeaters this November.
 ---

-# News

-Join us for a **[feedback and retrospective meeting](https://us06web.zoom.us/j/81213138989?pwd=VkwxY1FEOFV5ajhTMzA4aHY2NXhXQT09)** on December 6th, at 18:30 Pacific time.
-We'd like to hear what went well and what could be improved, in anticipation of next year's event.

----

 # About

 The Repeater Roundabout is a weekend-long event held on many of our local repeaters.
 The goal is to meet new people and work repeaters you might not usually key up.
 Light up the airwaves and make some noise on the great repeaters in the Puget Sound area!